Skip to content

 Matrix of produced and consumed core events

 In the following matrix, C means the service consumes the message, P means the service (may) produces the message.
-And all services may produce ExecutionError messages.
+All services involved in workflow execution may produce ExecutionError messages.
+All services may also produce Notification messages.

 Receptionist P